-Very often confused concepts and dwarf rabbit.
+Very often confused concepts and a dwarf rabbit.
 So – this is any rabbit, even the “white giant”, which you keep at home in a cage, and not in a shed for fattening.

 The pygmy rabbit is a specially bred breed.
-Its selection and breeding in the second half of the XIX century took the British.
+It’s selection and breeding in the second half of the XIX century took the British.
 Already in the mid-80s of the XIX century, dwarf rabbits were presented at the exhibition, and at the end of the 90s were exported to throughout Europe.
 In 1918, rabbits with blue rather than red eyes and short ears were bred in Germany, and in the 1920s the popularity of dwarf “Fuzzies” reached its peak.
 Around this time, Norway began breeding colored dwarf rabbits, and shortly before the outbreak of World War II, the breeds obtained were standardized and certified.
 In the USA, colored rabbits are still called “Norwegian”, and they are loved for their fluffy and soft fur.

-- The Lion’s head rabbit resembles a lion, thanks to its ears and a woolen collar, which is thicker and more magnificent than the rest of the veil.
+- The Lion’s head rabbit resembles a lion, thanks to its ears and a wool-lined collar, which is thicker and more magnificent than the rest of the veil.
 However, there are specimens with long hair on the sides.
 The rabbit itself also looks like a lion – a small but stocky, strong legs and a round head, calm nature.
 But most importantly – bright, lively eyes, with a beautiful stroke.